The effect of Florida's new immigration law on construction and labor

 Some feel this will lead to a mass exodus of our migrant population.
 Which in turn will lead to a shortage of workers.

-Southwest Floridians just recently survived Hurricane Ian, and it’s no secret a good number of the people doing the rebuilding are immigrants.
+Southwest Floridians just recently survived Hurricane Ian and a good number of the people doing the rebuilding are immigrants.

-Some on a work visa and other do not, like Amilcar Cos and Marlon Miguel.
+Some on a work visa and others do not, like Amilcar Cos and Marlon Miguel.

 Cos and Miguel install drywall, painting and carpentry.
 They say the workload has been heavier these days.

-As Florida begins to enforce its new immigration law, their friends and co-workers began to leave.
+As Florida begins to enforce its new immigration law, their friends and co-workers have left.

 Miguel said that they lost 20 workers, which has suddenly slowed down reconstruction.
 Due to this, many job sites are left undone.